-Investment count as of December 31,
+Investmen as of Decer

 Consolidated operating investment types: 2018 2017

 Seniors housing leased 15 15

 Seniors housing managed 51 51

 Medical office leased 1

 Post-acute care leased 7 7

 73 74

-Rental Income and Tenant Reimbursements.
-Rental income and tenant reimbursements was approximately \$35.0 million for the year ended December 31, 2018 as compared to \$35.8 million for the year ended December 31, 2017.
+Rental Income and Related Revenues.
+Rental income and related revenues was approximately \$35.0 million for the year ended December 31, 2018 as compared to \$35.8 million for the year ended December 31, 2017.
 The decrease in rental income and tenant reimbursements across periods primarily resulted from the transition of the Parc Communities in July 2017 from being leased to a third-party operator under a triple-net lease arrangement to being managed pursuant to a third-party management contract under a RIDEA structure ("Parc Communities Leased to Managed Transition").
 This decrease was partially offset by: (1) the completion of Welbrook Transitional Care Grand Junction development and the commencement of the related lease in March 2017; and (2) the completion of Wellmore of Lexington development and the commencement of the related lease in July 2017.